 S. Emmanuel was born and raised in Walker, Minnesota.
 She attended St. James Academy in Grand Forks and then moved to Saint Joseph, to attend college at CSB.
-After graduating from CSB with a history major, S. Emmanuel went on to receive her Master's in Medieval History from the University of Minnesota and her Ph.
+After graduating from CSB in 1949 with a history major, S. Emmanuel went on to receive her Master's in Medieval History from the University of Minnesota and her Ph.
 D in Modern European History and Political Science from Catholic University.
 She also studied at several other schools, including: Fordham University, Tunghai University in Taiwan, Hamline, Pomona College, and Sophia University in Tokyo.

 S. Emmanuel taught at Memorial High School in Pierz, MN for a time before moving back to teach at CSB.
 She taught history eventually becoming the chair of the History Department.
 S. Emmanuel was also the chair of the Integrated Studies Department and the Dean of the Continuing Education Division of the College.
 She was also a member of Minnesota Women in Higher Education.